-If you’re looking to work with a digital marketing agency because you need some help, or maybe you’re not satisfied with your current digital marketing agency and you’re looking for a change, you’re on the right page.
+If you’re looking to work with a digital marketing agency in Singapore because you need some help, or maybe you’re not satisfied with your current digital marketing agency and you’re looking for a change, you’re on the right page.

-After working in the corporate world on the client side for more than 15 years and a few years of working with clients as an agency, I’ve put together this mini guide to choosing the right digital marketing agency in Singapore, as well as red flags to watch out for during your selection process which might cause you trouble in future.
+After working in the corporate world on the client side for more than 15 years and a few years of working with clients as an agency, I’ve collated this mini guide to choosing the right digital marketing agency in Singapore, as well as red flags to watch out for during your selection process which might cause you trouble in future.

 (1) Poor Communication